 And you shall love the Lord your God with all your heart, and with all your soul, and with all your mind, and with all your strength.
 This is the first commandment.
 (Mark 12:30, HBFV).

 The first four commandments of God's law tell us how we are to treat Him.
 God is also our neighbor in the universe (Jeremiah 12:14).
 He is the neighbor who rules.
 Therefore, we see that loving him and our fellow man manifests itself by keeping his commandments (see 1John 5:3).
 Paul tells that have feelings of love is not good enough.
 We must follow up our feelings with actions if we are to pleasing to our Creator (Romans 13:10).

 Besides keeping all God's commandments, the true church of God is to have a special family relationship.
 Here is where the Greek word Storgay is compounded with the word Phileo to form a special kind of love.

 The King James translation states that Paul taught that those who are true Christians should, "Be kindly affectionate to one another with brotherly love, in honor giving preference to one another" (Romans 12:10).
-The phrase "kindly affectionate" comes from the Greek philostorgos (Strong's Concordance #G5387) and means a loving friendship-family relationship.
+The phrase "kindly affectionate" comes from the Greek philostorgos (Strong's Concordance #G5387) which is a loving friendship-family relationship.

 One day, when Jesus was teaching, his mother Mary and brothers came to visit him.
 When he was told his family came to see him he stated, "Who is My mother and who are My brothers? . . .
 For whoever shall do the will of God, that one is My brother, and My sister, and mother" (Mark 3:33, 35).
 Following Jesus' example, believers are commanded to consider and treat those who obey him as if they were close family members!
-This is the true definition of love in the Bible!
+This is the meaning of love!